 Editor's Note: Details in this story may be disturbing for some readers

-The suit claims Tywon Salters, of Chicago, was left unshackled after a visit to the bathroom because he told a Kane County Sheriff’s officer he may need to use the restroom again.
+The lawsuit claims Salters, of Chicago, was left unshackled after a visit to the bathroom because he told a Kane County Sheriff’s officer he may need to use the restroom again.

 That’s when attorneys say Salters managed to gain control of the officer’s gun and begin his attempt at an escape.